 AWS users should prioritize application patching.
 Cloud-based apps are vulnerable to exploits and novel threats, just like any other application.
 And the latest version should be designed to mitigate new threats.

 The AWS Systems Manager Patch Manager simplifies update management.
-This includes Windows and macOS apps, alongside virtual machine software and Linux.
+This includes Windows and macOS apps, as well as virtual machine software and Linux operating systems.
 Users can patch fleets of EC2 devices and run scans of existing assets to identify any necessary actions.

 IP address whitelisting is a critical client-side control that blocks potentially dangerous access requests.
 Whitelisting tools only admit devices with approved IP addresses.
-Users without approved IP addresses cannot access AWS web gateways.
+Users without approved IP addresses are unable to access AWS web gateways.

 Whitelisting also applies to web URLs.
-URL whitelisting enables admins to permit access to secure gateways and prevent access to other websites.
+URL whitelisting allows administrators to permit access to secure gateways and restrict access to other websites.
 This limits inbound traffic to AWS gateways, reducing the risk of external attacks.

 Follow best practices to create a secure cloud environment

 There’s no doubt that cloud security is challenging.
 But following the AWS security best practices outlined above should prevent cloud security incidents.
-Implement cloud-native security solutions, apply appropriate controls, and prepare your workforce properly.
+Implement cloud-native security solutions, apply the appropriate controls, and properly prepare your workforce to ensure optimal security.
 AWS offers a highly secure cloud hosting environment with the right measures in place.

 Consider AWS security certification

 Amazon realizes that clients have security concerns, and migrating to AWS presents a technical problem for existing security teams.
-Because of this, the company has introduced various certification courses targeted at AWS developers and security technicians.
+As a result, the company has introduced various certification courses specifically designed for AWS developers and security technicians.

 Certification is recommended but not mandatory for AWS users.
 AWS certifications assure clients that companies take data security seriously.
-Security courses upskill security staff to manage threats and ensure cloud availability.
-And they build organizational knowledge, strengthening a company’s security foundations.
+Security courses upskill security staff to manage threats and ensure the availability of cloud services.
+They build organizational knowledge, thereby strengthening a company’s security foundations.

 Amazon offers two main types of AWS security certification: Core and Specialty.

 Core qualifications cover fundamental aspects of AWS usage.
 Modules include Architect, Operations, Developer, and Cloud Practitioner.
 Individuals can start any module at the entry-level (Foundational) and progress to Associate and Professional tiers.
 Candidates must sit examinations that tend to last a few hours.
-Fees apply and range from $150-300.
+Fees apply and range from $150 to $300.

 AWS Security Controls.
 This is highly relevant to many AWS security strategies and worth considering.